Rasmusafj/02460-NMF-with-GP-priors/README.md

 # 02460-NMF-with-GP-priors
 This repository contains the final product from DTU course 02460 - advanced machine learning, where we worked on Non-negative matrix factorization with Gaussian Process priors for raman spectroscopy.
+The group consists of David Frich Hansen, Rasmus Arpe Fogh Jensen, Peter Edsberg Møllgaard and Søren Emil Schmidt.

 The main hand-in of the project was the article included in ```article/NMF-GPP-Raman.pdf```